Last updated: 16 March 2021

-In Slovakia, plug and socket types C and E are the official standards.
+When you are going on a trip to Slovakia, be sure to pack the appropriate travel plug adapter that fits the local sockets.
+But what do those electrical outlets look like?
+In Slovakia, types C and E are the official standards.
 Unlike almost all other European countries, Slovakia and its neighbouring countries the Czech Republic and Poland have standardized on the French plug and socket system.
 Fortunately, this does not pose a problem since the French standard is fully compatible with the German type F system, which is used in the rest of Continental Europe.

 - commonly used in Europe, South America & Asia

 - 2.5 A, 10 A & 16 A

 Just like the rest of Europe, the voltage in Slovakia is 230 volts and the frequency is 50 Hz.